Starting your Universal Credit claim

 It might be worth waiting until you’re paid by the scheme.

 This is because any money you get paid by the scheme after you apply for Universal Credit will count as income.
 This means you’ll get less in your first Universal Credit payment – you might also get less in later months.

 If you've left your job

-It can be worth waiting until you get your final wages or any holiday pay from work.
+You should wait until the day after you get your final wages or any holiday pay from work.